Enterprise Integration & Future Trends

 Model Based Definition for Digital Thread in Industry: Why, How, What?

-Dr. Sven Kleiner, em engineering methods AG, Germany
+Dr. Sven Kleiner, Em engineering methods AG, Germany

 Digital masters and digital twins are key to the product lifecycle, requiring digital and fully associated data as MBD, MBSE, MBM, etc. MBD based on 3D CAD and ISO-GPS with PMI enables the digital thread and seamless integration in a Model-Based Enterprise (CAD/CAM, CAD/CAQ, supply chain).
 This session covers new workflows, best practices, technology solutions, use cases, success stories, and lessons learned across industries such as aerospace, automotive, and machinery.
 A future outlook on digital masters and twins in engineering, manufacturing, and operations concludes the presentation.